Juliet-Whiskey/cyber-library/resources/governance.md

 <a name="standards"></a>
 ## Standards & Frameworks
 ### _ISO 27001_
-- **Overview**
-  - ISO 27001 is probably one of the best known enterprise security standards ISO 27001 is a framework that helps organisations “establish, implement, operate, monitor, review, maintain and continually improve an ISMS”.
-  - ISO 27001 is the best-practice approach to help organisations manage their information security holistically, by addressing people and processes as well as technology.
-  - Accreditation to the Standard is recognised globally, and a solid indication that an organisations security ISMS is aligned with information security best practice.
-  - The latest version of the ISO 27001 standard was published in September 2013, replacing the 2005 iteration.
+  - ISO 27001 is probably one of the best known enterprise security standards, helping organisations “establish, implement, operate, monitor, review, maintain and continually improve an ISMS”.
+It is a best-practice framework to help organisations manage their information security holistically, by addressing people and processes as well as technology.
+Accreditation to the Standard is recognised globally, and a solid indication that an organisations security ISMS is aligned with information security best practice.
+The latest version of the ISO 27001 standard was published in September 2013, replacing the 2005 iteration.

 - **Components**
   - 144 controls?